confusedkernel/teewhy.net/content/blog/grief-in-tv-shows/index.md

 First, the depiction of loss is often oversimplified.
 More often than not, we see loss represented in a brief montage: a death, followed by a sad group of people dressed in black at a cemetery, and then it's over.
 This simplification downplays the profound impact of grief.
 When a show moves on from loss in just a few minutes, condensing the stages of grief into a short sequence, it implies that grief is something easily overcome.
 But isn't that the furthest from the truth?

 This rushed portrayal neglects the aftermath, which is where grief truly takes hold.
-It's in the long, silent moments after the funeral, in the days and weeks that follow, where grief sets in and seeps into day to day lives.
+It's in the long, silent moments after the funeral, in the days and weeks that follow, where grief sets in and seeps into day-to-day lives.
 But this part of the story is often dismissed, leaving us with an incomplete and unrealistic understanding of what it means to mourn.

 This oversimplification of grief in media often leads to a *wonky* perception of what it means to experience loss.
 But not all shows fall into this trap.
 There are rare instances where grief is explored with the care and complexity it deserves, where it isn’t just a subplot but the driving force of the narrative.
 One such example is a show we've already come to know and love: **Marvel's *WandaVision***.